junior-ta/NBA-Data-Analytics-Web-App/README.md

 # visualizing-an-nba-database

+Input: A database of individual (each player represents a row) and collective stats for all the NBA games 2022/23 season.
+Datasets include: Basic stats, Advanced stats, Defense, Hustle, Matchups, Usage, Tracking...

 Leveraged Pandas and Matplotlib to execute data visualization tasks using a comprehensive NBA database comprising over two million rows of advanced statistics and box scores from the 2022/23 season.
 Allows user to pass input and returns a graph/chart/ visual to satisfy the prompt.
 For example: Showing the top K leaders in a particular statistic, graphing a linear chart showing